-Please note that in above chart, "the date of receipt of payment" shall be the date on which the payment is entered in the books of account of the supplier or the date on which the payment is credited to his bank account, whichever is earlier.
+Note that in the above table, "the date of receipt of payment" shall be the date on which the payment is entered in the books of account of the supplier or the date on which the payment is credited to his bank account, whichever is earlier.

-Considering that it is more common to come across of supply of services prior to issuance of tax invoice, section 14 may operate predominantly in the context of services.
+Considering that it is more common to come across supply of services prior to issuance of tax invoice, section 14 may operate predominantly in the context of services.
 Although not as common, supply of goods being permitted without invoice being issued simultaneously, section 14 does not cease to operate with respect of goods in instances dealt with in rule 55 of CGST Rules.